AlbertoDB20/mega_blocks_detector_project/README.md

 N.B.: you have to adapt bash

-1) Modify in create_all_project_folder.py the path_to_project_folder, according to your system, then compile this scripts.
+1) Modify in 0_create_all_project_folder.py the path_to_project_folder, according to your system, then compile this scripts.

             cd path_to_python_script

 2) Save all your .MOV video into the path_to_videos_MOV_folder renaming videos as yuo want.
 I really suggest to rename it such as "img001.MOV" even if they are not img.
+Modify FLAGS in 1_create_datasets if necessary (default = True).

             mv ....     or    cp .....

-3) compile create_datasets.py.
+3) compile 1_create_datasets.py.
 Now you will have all the frame of all the video well organized into the three sub-directory train, val, test.

             python3 path_to_python_script + create_dataset.py